gomberg5264/serlain/README.md

 # Serlain
-Serlain is a third-party web-based front-end for [Internet Archive](https://archive.org/)'s [Wayback Machine](https://archive.org/web/).
+Serlain is a third-party web-based front-end for the [Internet Archive](https://archive.org/)'s [Wayback Machine](https://archive.org/web/).
 It displays archived web sites from the Wayback Machine in a mock browser that mimics how a typical user's browser might have looked like at the time the site was archived.

 For instance, a web site archived in 1999 will be displayed in a mock browser that looks like Microsoft's Internet Explorer 4, and a page from 1996 in a mock of Netscape Navigator 1.
 (The rendering of the archived site's HTML will still be handled by your real browser inside an \<iframe\> element.)